-In 2012, we also launched an incentive programme that financially rewards primary schools that have improved the number and quality of passes achieved in the Grade 3 numeracy systemic testing.
+In 2012, the WCED also launched an incentive programme that financially rewards primary schools that have improved the number and quality of passes achieved in the Grade 3 numeracy systemic testing.

-As part of the model of post-provisioning the WCED has set aside additional posts specifically for the Foundation Phase, in order to keep the learner: teacher ratio as low as possible in the critical Foundation Phase period.
-650 additional posts have been allocated to the Foundation Phase since 2009.
+As part of the model of post-provisioning the WCED has set aside additional posts specifically for the Foundation Phase, in order to keep the learner: teacher ratio as low as possible in this critical phase period.
+690 additional posts have been allocated to the Foundation Phase since 2009.